-Freier's ongoing documentary Profile Page has been published as a print on demand foto book and free e-book under a cc license and has been added to the library of the printed web and the collection of artist books of the Museum of Modern Art New York.
+Freier's documentary Profile Page has been published as a print on demand foto book and free e-book under a cc license and has been added to the library of the printed web and the collection of artist books of the Museum of Modern Art New York.

-His project Cached Landscapes has been awarded by Trevor Paglen and Frankfurter Kunstverein with the Eagle-Eye photo award and exhibited at Trevor Paglen's first German solo show "The Octopus" at Frankfurter Kunstverein in mid 2015.
+The project Cached Landscapes has been awarded by Trevor Paglen and Frankfurter Kunstverein with the Eagle-Eye photo award and exhibited at Trevor Paglen's first German solo show "The Octopus" at Frankfurter Kunstverein in mid 2015.

-Freier's photographic study The Moving City has been realized with a long term studio residency at Barcelona based Hangar Studios and has been nominated for the Promotion Award for Photography by the City of Munich in spring 2018.
+Freier's ongoing photographic study The Moving City has been realized with a long term studio residency at Barcelona based Hangar Studios and has been nominated for the Promotion Award for Photography by the City of Munich in spring 2018.

 Also recognized for his google earth based travels in the series The Eye of God, Freier's works have been cited in international blogs and magazines, including Monopol-Magazin, Fastcompany, Süddeutsche Zeitung, WIRED, VICE creatorsproject, ilikethisart.net and frieze-magazine.

 Folkwang/Steidl, 2014, (Mis)understanding Photography - Works and Manifestos

 Bank of America Merrill Lynch, 2017, Transforming World Atlas 2017